jrothrock/product-finder/README.md

 First off, the code should be wayyy more functional than it is.
 I use this weird classmethod to instantiate the class and use `__init__` to start things.
 Not a fan.

-Secondly, using a SQL database was the wrong move.
+Secondly, using a RDBMS was the wrong move.
 I only have two tables in a predominantly write heavy workload.
 I probably should have gone with Cassandra.

 Thirdly, needs way higher test coverage.
 Ideally this would have 100% test coverage (not that 100% test coverage means the tests are good), but the current coverage is quite bad.